heurist-network/miner-release/README.md

 **This is a preview version of testnet mining program.
 You may meet some unexpected problems when setting it up.
 Heurist team can help answer your questions in [Discord #miner-chat channel]( https://discord.gg/bmdfAgufFa)**

+## Configure Miner ID(s)
+1. **Create a `.env` File:** Navigate to the root directory of your `miner-release` folder.
+Here, create a new file named `.env`.
+This file will hold the unique identifiers (miner IDs) for your mining operation.
+You can find the example `.env.example`
+2. **Define Unique Miner IDs:** In the `.env` file, you will assign a unique Ethereum wallet address as a miner ID for each of your GPUs.
+These Ethereum addresses will serve as the miner IDs, which are crucial for tracking your contributions and ensuring you receive rewards accurately.

+    Use the following format to define each miner ID in the `.env` file, ensuring that each Ethereum address starts with `0x` and is unique to each GPU:

+    ```plaintext
+    MINER_ID_0=0xYourFirstWalletAddressHere
+    MINER_ID_1=0xYourSecondWalletAddressHere
+    ```

+    Continue this pattern for as many GPUs as you have, assigning a unique wallet address to each one.
+For instance, if you have three GPUs, you would define `MINER_ID_0`, `MINER_ID_1`, and `MINER_ID_2`, each with a different Ethereum wallet address.

+3. **Configure Multiple GPUs:** If your mining setup includes multiple GPUs, ensure that you've created a line in the `.env` file for each one, following the pattern described above.
+If you use the same miner_id for multiple GPUs, the protocol will recognize you as one GPU.
+Make sure you set unique miner_id for each GPU to receive rewards correctly.

 ## Windows Setup Guide

 ### Step 1.
 (Optional) Update GPU drivers